 - Authorize contracts for the county

 - Create, revise or abandon any elected office

 - Fill vacancies in elected county offices

 - Fix the number and compensation of county employees

-- The power to level taxes and appropriate public funds for the expenses of the county
+- The power to levy taxes and appropriate public funds for the expenses of the county

 - Preserve peace, order and security